flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 #### What Does "General ILP Is NP-Hard" Actually Mean?⭐

-This conclusion is very important, but it is also easy to overinterpret.
+This conclusion is important, but it is easy to overinterpret.

-It means that, unless
+Unless

 $$
 P=NP,
 $$

-there is no polynomial-time exact algorithm that solves **every instance of general integer linear programming**.
+there is no polynomial-time exact algorithm that solves every instance of general integer linear programming.

 However:

-> **"General ILP is NP-hard" does not mean that every special problem that can be written as an ILP is itself NP-hard.**
+> **"General ILP is NP-hard" does not mean that every special problem that can be formulated as an ILP is NP-hard.**

-For example, the one-to-one assignment problem can be formulated using binary variables:
+For example, the one-to-one assignment problem can be formulated with binary variables

 $$
-x_{ij}\in\{0,1\}.
+x_{ij}\in\{0,1\},
 $$

-Nevertheless, it has polynomial-time algorithms, such as the Hungarian algorithm.
+but it has polynomial-time algorithms such as the Hungarian algorithm.

-So the presence of integer or binary variables alone does not determine the complexity of a problem.
+So the presence of integer or binary variables alone does not determine complexity.
+The structure of the feasible set and the constraint matrix matters.

-The structure of the feasible set and constraint matrix matters.
+This distinction is especially important when reading optimization papers:

-This distinction is especially important when reading optimization papers.
-If a paper formulates a problem as a MILP, that alone is **not** a proof that the particular problem is NP-hard.
+> **Writing a problem as a MILP is not, by itself, a proof that the particular problem is NP-hard.**

 To prove that a specific structured problem $B$ is NP-hard, the usual strategy is to start from a known NP-hard or NP-complete problem $A$ and prove